 There seems to be a new addition to the lore that the females have beards.
 I find the idea of bearded female leprechauns silly, but in the realm of nature folks it may be a natural occurrence.
 Personally, I think the concept of bearded female leprechauns was invented by the same type of a joker that says pixie-dust comes from the south end of a north bound pixie.
 I think a female leprechaun with a beard would be almost as rare as a human female with a long silky beard.
 Not impossible, but not the norm.

 Tanis Helliwell author of ‘Summer with the Leprechauns‘ (didn’t mention any bearded females.)
 In her book, she told about her spending a summer in a cottage in Ireland with a family of leprechauns: males, females and children.

 In the article ‘Green Eyes from Tipperary – Doolin, Ireland’ Kris Dueck, a travel writer told of a bearded female leprechaun biting him.
 But he didn’t elaborate on it.
 My guess is he was trying to be comical and probably referring to an animal or just his imagination.

-*Leprechauns having the magical power to grant three wishes to someone who catches them in exchange for their release is also new to me.
+*Leprechauns having the magical power to grant three wishes to someone who catches them in exchange for their release.